Wei-Kuang/HR_JobChange/README.md

 #### Decision

-By reviewing AUC score, the top 3 models are: **(1) Xgboost, (2) Random Forest, and (3) Gradient Boost.** I will tune parameters for these models using cross-validation and grid search
+By reviewing AUC score, the top 3 models are: **(1) Xgboost, (2) Random Forest, and (3) Gradient Boost.** I will tune parameters for these models using cross-validation and grid search.

 <p>&nbsp;</p>